infiniteflight/infiniteflight-docs/legal/privacy.md

 ## Who are we?

-We are Infinite Flight LLC (“Infinite Flight”, “we,” “our,” “us”).
+We are Infinite Flight Corporation (“Infinite Flight”, “we,” “our,” “us”).
 We recognise that you care how information about you is collected and used and have created this privacy policy to inform you of our practices regarding collection, use, and sharing of information.

 The practices described in this privacy policy apply to information gathered through our game, “Infinite Flight” and through our main websites "infiniteflight.com", (“App”, “Game”, “Simulator”, "Website"), and do not reflect our practices with respect to information gathered through offline means or through our other services, specifically our community forum (“community.infiniteflight.com”), collectively “Services”, governed by their own Privacy Policy.

 This privacy policy will be published in English.
 If this privacy policy is published in any language other than English, the English language version will be the governing agreement and shall control interpretation of all matters discussed below.

 Please read the following carefully and do not hesitate to contact us via contact@infiniteflight.com if you have any questions about how we use your personal information.
 Use of the Game is subject to the Terms of Use and to our personal information gathering and dissemination practices and policies described below.

+---

+**NOTICE OF ENTITY CHANGE:** Effective November 19th, 2025, Infinite Flight LLC has been restructured as Infinite Flight Corporation.
+All references to "Infinite Flight LLC" in this privacy policy now refer to Infinite Flight Corporation.
+This change represents a corporate restructuring only and does not affect how we collect, use, or protect your personal information.
+All existing accounts and services will continue uninterrupted under Infinite Flight Corporation with the same privacy protections.

+---

 ## What information do we hold about you?